tecaxcrypto/Northern-MN-Install/README.md

 ## Funding your Masternode

-* First, we will do the initial collateral TX and send exactly 2500 NORT to one of our addresses.
+* First, we will do the initial collateral TX and send exactly 10,000 (ten thousand) TECAX to one of your addresses.
 To keep things sorted in case we setup more masternodes we will label the addresses we use.

-  - Open your NORT wallet and switch to the "Receive" tab.
+  - Open your TECAX wallet and switch to the "Receive" tab.

   - Click into the label field and create a label, I will use "MN1"